 - copy behaviour he has seen – for example, pinching a bottom

-What this behaviour means
+What typical preschooler sexual behaviour means

 - it feels good